gravitational/teleport/rfd/0080-piv-private-key.md

 #### Database support

 `tsh db connect` uses raw RSA private key data to form connections.
 Since this cannot be supported with hardware private keys, users will instead need to use `tsh proxy db` to connect using a local proxy.
-Teleport Connect already uses `tsh proxy db` and will not be affected, but the WebUI may have an additional challeng to support datbase connections.
+Teleport Connect already uses `tsh proxy db` and will not be affected, but the WebUI may have an additional challenge to support database connections.

 #### Kubernetes support